 In this case, The Kimberley Process, a body working to stem the flow of conflict diamonds, audited the central stone.
 It also comes complete with a certificate from the GIA outlining clarity, quality and other specifications.

 The two outer stones are antique Edwardian ‘old cuts’.
-They would have been reclaimed from an antique ring.
-Originally cut by hand, they have a story behind them that we can only imagine.
+They would have been reclaimed from an antique ring and originally cut by hand.

 Step 10: Hallmarking